 Although not officially designated the Army of Tennessee until 1862, the roots of the Confederacy’s primary fighting force in the West trace back to 1861.
 Prior to Tennessee’s secession from the Union on June 8, 1861, the state legislature authorized Governor Isham Harris to enter a military league with the Confederate States of America.
 Soon after a large majority of Tennesseans ratified an ordinance of secession, the legislature enacted a measure to raise an army of 55,000 men.
 Harris initially appointed Gideon Pillow to command the state’s forces and sent him to Memphis to begin preparations for assuming control of the Mississippi River.
 On July 13, 1861, Governor Harris authorized the Tennessee Provisional Army to serve under Confederate General Leonidas Polk, even though the state’s forces would not join the Provisional Confederate Army until July 31.

 On September 10, 1861, the Confederate War Department issued Special Orders, No. 149, appointing General Albert Sidney Johnston to the command of the Western Military Department, which encompassed most of the Confederacy west of the Appalachian Mountains.
 Upon assuming his command, Johnston went to work organizing the Confederate forces in the West.
 Johnston’s most pressing challenge was trying to defend a three-hundred-mile front stretching from the Cumberland Gap in the Appalachians to the Mississippi River.
-Hindered by a and a lack of armaments, and only about 40,000 raw troops at his disposal, the task was not possible.
+Hindered by a lack of armaments, and only about 40,000 raw troops at his disposal, the task was not possible.
 Thus, Johnston spent the next six months giving ground following Confederate defeats at the Battle of Mill Springs (January 19, 1862), the Battle of Fort Henry (February 6, 1862), the Battle of Fort Donelson (February 12-16, 1862), and Operations at New Madrid and Island No. 10 on the Mississippi River (February 28, 1862–April 8, 1862).

 By March 22, 1862, Johnston had gradually withdrawn his forces from Kentucky and Tennessee to the important railroad junction at Corinth in northern Mississippi, where he refused to give any more ground.
 With the help of General P. G. T. Beauregard, Johnston began reorganizing the forces at hand for an offensive.
 Besides the troops from Johnston’s department, Major General Braxton Bragg had arrived earlier in the month from Pensacola with 10,000 well-trained soldiers, and Brigadier-General Daniel Ruggles brought 5,000 reinforcements from New Orleans.
 Johnston now had over 40,000 men under his command.